Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020: Requirement to provide information and to self-isolate

-Anyone, unless they are exempt, who receives official notification that they have tested positive for SARS-CoV-2, or that they have come into close contact with someone who has tested positive, had to self-isolate for the period described below.
+Anyone (unless they qualified as exempt) who received official notification that they had tested positive for SARS-CoV-2, or that they had come into close contact with someone who has tested positive, had to self-isolate for the period described below.
 The official notification had to come from a health official, the local authority, or someone acting on behalf of the secretary of state; notification via the NHS COVID-19 smartphone app did not count.

 In this context, 'close contact' meant having face-to-face contact with someone at a distance of less than 1 metre, spending more than 15 minutes within 2 metres, travelling in a car or other small vehicle, or being in close proximity on an aeroplane.

 The person being notified had on request to inform the official of the address at which they intend to self-isolate and if applicable had to disclose the names of everyone who lived in their household.